 Individuals and school teams are welcome to attend.
 When possible,

 school teams (e.g., general and special educators, behavior specialists,

 counselors, school administrators) are encouraged to attend.
 Participation

 is open to public and private schools, as well as community organizations and community members.

 Applying New Evidence-Based Techniques

-A series of 2-hour workshops are held over the course of the academic year so participating individuals and school teams can receive training and support in implementing evidence-based strategies at their own schools.
-Sessions will include opportunities for sharing ideas and problem-solving ways to implement each strategy in participants’ own classrooms with students who need it.
-Participants will be able bring related knowledge and resources back to their school to share and use to support other teachers in implementing strategies.
-Topics are designed to address both academic and behavioral concerns, and include: supportive classroom management, planning and delivering effective instruction, effective inclusion, secondary intervention strategies, functional assessment-based interventions, transition strategies, and training and utilizing para-educator support.
+Workshops are held in the spring semester so participating individuals and school teams can receive training and support in implementing evidence-based strategies at their own schools.
+Sessions include opportunities for sharing ideas and problem-solving ways to implement each strategy in participants’ own classrooms with students who could benefit.
+Participants will be able to bring related knowledge and resources back to their school to share and use to support other teachers in implementing strategies.
+Topics are designed to address both academic and behavioral concerns.
 Essentially, The Britt Henderson Training Series provides school practitioners with an opportunity to put evidence-based strategies supported with current educational research into practice in a feasible and effective way.

 Focus will be reading instruction for struggling readers, including students with intellectual and developmental disabilities.